File Transfers¶

 Finished transfers¶

-When a transfer is finished or aborted, it is not live anymore and will not be returned by standard queries.
-To retrieve finished jobs, supply the ‘finished’ attribute:
+When a transfer is finished or aborted, it is no longer live and is not returned by standard queries.
+This improves query performance and reduces clutter.

 session.find('Transfer WHERE status=aborted', finished=True)

-After default two weeks/14 days, inactive jobs are purged and archived.
-To retrieve jobs from the archive, supply the ‘archived’ attribute, recall that this operation may take long time to execute:
+After the default retention period of two weeks (14 days), inactive jobs are purged and archived.
+To retrieve jobs from the archive,

 session.find('Transfer WHERE status=done', archived=True)